Communication Studies

 Prerequisites: Successful completion of fifteen term-courses, including COMS 2001, or permission of the instructor.

 Network technologies and digital media are now part of our everyday lives.
 With a focus on our own media engagement, this course examines the ways that social and cultural shifts influenced by these technologies have transformed our relationships, cultures, practices, and workplaces.
-Credit can only be given for one of ICS 2102, COMS 2102 or COMS 3103.
+Credit cannot be counted for both COMS 2102 and COMS 3103.

 COMS3104Promotional Culture3 ch (3C)